 Depending on your state, you may file a non-resident tax return.
 This is a return for income earned in a state other than the one in which you reside.

-For example, if you live in New York but work remotely for a firm in California, you would need to file a non-resident tax return for the state of California.
+For example, if you live in New York but work remotely for a firm in California, you do not need to travel by charter bus from New York but, you would need to file a non-resident tax return for the state of California.
 In most cases, you would also need to pay taxes to your home state of New York on the income you earn in California.

 It's important to be aware of the tax laws in both states regarding remote work taxes.
 Failure to comply with the tax laws of either state can result in penalties and interest.

 So it's crucial to seek the help of a payroll tax problems lawyer if you're facing tax issues.
 A tax attorney can help you resolve your tax problems and negotiate with the IRS on your behalf.
 If necessary, a tax lawyer can also represent you in court.